The seeds of PYDS were sown in 1998. These matured in 2003, when we formally registered as a Society.

 The first batch of PYDS Learning Academy students passed out in 2014.
 We had 295 children under our care as on 31st March 2014.

 We got affiliated to CBSE as a full-fledged School.
-I am sending you a photograph that could be put alongside 2013.

 The year gone by has witnessed the completion of a hostel building for 60 underprivileged senior girls studying with us.
 This was an essential requirement as poverty, discrimination, gender bias and lack of infrastructure such as electricity often diverts attention of students from studies.
 This was the commencement of our ‘only the Best’ project.